zoosky/activator/README.md

         sbt stage

-2. Force the launcer to use the newly built launcher:
+2. Force the launcher to use the newly built launcher:

         rm -r ~/.activator